datur/nncompression/papers/README.md

 ### A survey of model compression and acceleration for deep neural networks

-### Pruning neural networks: is it time to nip it in the bud?
+### Pruning neural networks: is it time to nip it in the bud

 ### The lottery ticket hypothesis: Finding sparse, trainable neural networks